Phase Portraits of Linear Systems

 - Select an example from the dropdown to load a preset matrix with strategic trajectories illustrating the classification.

-- Click anywhere on the phase plane to integrate a trajectory through that initial condition (forward and backward).
-Trajectories are colour-coded.
+- Click anywhere on the phase plane to integrate a trajectory through that initial condition (forward and backward), or type an exact \((x_0, y_0)\) in the Initial condition box and press Add trajectory (keyboard-friendly).
+Trajectories are color-coded.

 - Use Generate to redraw the field and clear trajectories; Clear trajectories removes curves while keeping the field.

-- Adjust arrow count, scale, opacity, and colour.
+-pior2*pi) to zoom in or out on the phase plane. - Adjust arrows per axis, arrow length, field opacity, and colors.
 Toggle grid and initial point markers using the checkboxes.

 - Open the Time Series panel to plot \(x(t)\) and/or \(y(t)\) for all current trajectories.